TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT-exchange-programme.md

 - Eligible applicants: EE-TtT course participants.

 **Travel grant Type 2**
-- Purpose: To enable successful applicants to travel to a different Node to participate in the delivery of  a bioinformatics course as an trainer, thus practicing the skills acquired in the EE-TtT course.
+- Purpose: To enable successful applicants to travel to a different Node to participate in the delivery of  a bioinformatics course as a trainer, thus practicing the skills acquired in the EE-TtT course.
 - Number of travel grants: Up to 8 grants will be available for each EE-TtT course.
 - Eligible applicants: EE-TtT course completers (EE-TtT participants who have attended an  EE-TtT course in full).